Code-Institute-Submissions/michaeldijk-ms1/README.md

 The site had to be clean, minimal and there was a need for focus on the site’s content, and, with the creation of this site, this goal has been achieved.

-Prospective employers and clients can have an overview of who I am, what skills I possess, and what sites I have created in my time as a junior developer / freelance developer.
+Prospective employers and clients can have an overview of who I am, what skills I possess, and what sites I have created in my time as a junior / freelance developer.

 ### UX
 #### For what users is the site created?
-The site is created for prospective employers and prospective clients, to allow them an insight in my work process, my previous work / development jobs, and what interests I have further besides my development skills.
+The site is created for prospective employers and clients, to allow them an insight in my work process, my previous work / development jobs, and what interests I have further besides my development skills, they can also download my resume.

 #### What need had to be fulfilled?
 A website, that was pleasing to the eyes, interactive on different view-windows, sparks interest, and portraying a minimalist design.